asterics/FLipMouse/README.md

 # FLipMouse

-The FLipMouse (Finger- and Lipmouse) is a device, which is intended to be a replacement for a normal PC mouse.
+The FLipMouse (a.k.a.
+Finger- and Lipmouse) is a replacement for a normal PC mouse / keyboard / joystick.
-Instead of moving the mouse device with your hand and clicking with your fingers, you move the mouse cursor by applying very low forces to the mouthpiece.
+Instead of moving the mouse device with your hand and clicking with your fingers, the FlipMouse can be controlled by applying very low forces to the mouthpiece (joystick).
-The clicking functionality is done by sip and puff at the mouthpiece.
+The clicking functionality can be accomplished by sip- and puff-activities into the mouthpiece or via eternal switches.

 ![Full euqipped FLipmouse with 2 external buttons attached.
 Mounted on Manfrotto mount](/img/FLipmouse2.jpg)

+The FlipMouse might be used as a full replacement of standard computer input devices and can also be used for accessing smartphones or tablets (via the standard HID support or accessibility features).
-This device is originally designed for people with motor disablities, which can not or will not efford a medical device as mouse replacement.
+It can be useful for people with motor disablities, computer gamers, musicians or people who want a hands-free computer access for other purposes.

-Our goal is to provide an affordable solution for everybody who is not able to use a PC or smartphone in the usual way.
+Our goal is to provide an affordable DIY-solution for everybody who wants to use a PC or smartphone in the usual way.

 # The construction kit

-The official FlipMouse DIY kit is available for purchase via https://hackerspaceshop.com/products/flipmouse-diy-kit We provide instructions how to assemble this kit in the folder ConstructionKit.
+The official FlipMouse DIY kit is available for purchase via https://hackerspaceshop.com/products/flipmouse-diy-kit.
+We provide instructions how to assemble this kit in the folder ConstructionKit.
 In case you want to buy the components from other sources, a full part list is available in folder Hardware.
 There are different options for the enclosure: a laser-cut acrylic case (which is delivered in the DIY kit) and various 3d-printed variants.
 The desing files for enclosures can be found in folder Hardware/case-design.
 The PCB design (schematic and layout) have been made with EagleCAD and are available in folder Hardware/PCB-design